A patio awning and patio furniture; photo courtesy Lilsarahp.

 Also, its easy to repair a deck; (just remove and replace any damaged boards), and you can add on or change its appearance any time you want.
 Still, some shy away from decks because of their maintenance needs (annual pressure washing and sealing) and their higher cost as compared to concrete.

-A wooden patio is constructed similarly to any other type of deck and is something a homeowner with the proper tools and know-how could do on his own.
+A wooden patio is constructed similarly to any other type of deck and is something a homeowner with the proper tools and know-how can do on his own.

 Its best to clear the land before starting the project, so you dont have to worry about weeds coming through the wood and you can create an even surface for your deck piers.
-Also, even though the deck is ground level, the wood should not physically touch the ground or moisture will cause the wood to rot.
+Also, even when your deck is ground level, the wood should not physically touch the ground or moisture will cause the wood to rot.
+There are some composite materials on the market today that can minimize this problem.

 Regardless of the patio you build, always ensure that it slopes slightly away from the house to avoid water pooling and seeping into your homes foundation.
 Some DIY types may feel confident handling such a project on their own, but if youre not sure about something, always contact a professional for assistance.
 A patio is a significant expense and you want to be able to enjoy it for years.